- Education and Science»

 Ragwort and the Cinnabar Moth go together

-The pretty red and black Cinnabar Moth (Tyria jacobaea) is often thought to be a butterfly because of its bright colours and because it flies in the sunshine.
-It is a moth though and depends for its survival on the Ragwort species on which its caterpillars feed.
+The pretty red and black Cinnabar Moth (Tyria jacobaea) is often thought to be a butterfly because of its bright colours and because it flies about in the warm summer sunshine.
+It is a moth though, and depends for its survival on the Ragwort species on which its caterpillars feed.

 In other parts of the world the Cinnabar Moth has been introduced to control the spread of this weed.
 This has been the case in North America,

 The Cinnabar Moth has sooty black forewings marked with a red line and two red spots on each and its hind wings are red or rosy pink and fringed with black.
 Occasionally specimens have been found with the red replaced by yellow.

 It is on the wing at the end of May and in June.
 The Cinnabar Moth can be found in gardens, fields, waste places, sand dunes, railway banks and on hill-sides, basically anywhere its caterpillar’s food plant can be found growing.